 - Large built-in closets and drawers, built-in lift top storage desks, built-in shelving, and vanity mirrors

-- Large lounge with big screen TV and grand piano on main floor; mini-lounges located on every floor; basement lounge includes vending machines, game table and kitchenette
+- Large lounge with a TV and grand piano on main floor; mini-lounges located on every floor; basement lounge includes vending machines, game table and kitchenette

 - Community bathrooms on each floor.
 Showers are built with additional front space that includes a built-in bench and a small footstool.

 Amenities and Features